3. Power Analysis using DeclareDesign

 Our power is 0.23, meaning we found a significant result in 23% of our model runs.
 That’s way lower than the traditional 80% threshold.

 How large should our effect size be to reach a power of 0.8?
 We can use the redesign() function for this.
 Redesign allows you to vary certain parameters of your design, and run the design 500 times for each value of the parameter.
-Here I set it to run 200 times, as that takes long enough already.
+You can change this number using the sims argument.

 set.seed(1)